richard-hathaway-897/2022-msia423-hathaway-richard-project/README.md

    2. `Dockerfile.pipeline` - The dockerfile used to run the entire model pipeline
    3. `Dockerfile.app` - The Dockerfile used for running the web app
    4. `Dockerfile.test` - The dockerfile for running the unit tests
-   5. `Dockerfile.pylint` - The dockerfile used for code linting
-   6. `Dockerfile.mypy` - The dockerfile used for mypy
 6. **models** - Folder to store trained model objects
 7. **src** - Folder to hold any source python modules
    1. `app_module.py` - module for running app functions such as prediction